 The Competition Is Fierce!
 Are You Ready?

 Ramadan in the digital world is actually an advertising competition where most businesses aim to win the season and make the best trend for the season before a second campaign from another brand takes over.
-Marketers compete on who makes the best Ramadan marketing campaign that catches with people’s minds.
+Marketers compete on who makes the best Ramadan marketing campaign that catches people’s minds.

-On the other hand, people do not switch channels or scroll on ads anymore.
+On the other hand, people do not switch channels or scroll through ads anymore.
 Instead, they watch to the end in order to keep track of the season’s trends.
 For people and digital marketers alike, it’s the busiest season of the year.

 The key?
 Catchy, relatable, and emotionally triggering: (Nostalgia, laughter, sadness) campaigns.